Become A Responsible Traveller

 It’s called Gozo.

-Gozo is a the second largest island of the Maltese archipelago; a Southern European country smack dab in the centre of the Mediterranean and just 80 km (50 mi) south of Sicily.
+Gozo is the second-largest island of the Maltese archipelago; a Southern European country in the centre of the Mediterranean and just 80 km (50 mi) south of Sicily.

 What’s To Do And See In Gozo

 When you visit Gozo you will get a sense of being taken back in time.

 It has a high concentration of churches, historic fortifications and megalithic temples to visit.

 In fact, one of the oldest free-standing structures on this earth is in Gozo.

 To put this into perspective, these free-standing structures in Gozo are thousands of years older than the oldest Pyramid.
 One of these ancient temples in Gozo is called Ġgantija.